phunprogrammer/coms327_cpptris/README.md

 # COMS 327 - Assignment 10
 This is assignment 10 for COMS 327.
 This is CPPTris, a NES Tetris game implementation using C++ and ncurses.
 Most functions of the game are true to the original game (or as close as I could make it).
 The only mode that is implemented is marathon mode with a level selector.
 Also, there is a locally stored leaderboard that shows the top 8 scores on the machine.
-WARNING: There is audio to this game so be cautious about that and use `BACKSPACE` to exit the game instead of `CTRL+C`.
+NOTICE: There is a version of this game that has audio, unfortunately, the pyrite server does not support SDL2-devel library (I thought it did), so this a version with no sounds.
+Also use `BACKSPACE` to exit the game instead of `CTRL+C`.

 ## Controls
 - **`Arrow keys`**: Move Tetrimino and navigate menu.